30 Seconds for Hope:

 Was that even possible?

-After that lunchtime epiphany at college, I began looking for ways to respect my mother.
+After that lunchtime epiphany at college, I began looking for ways to do it.
 Maybe kindness could bring her some joy?
-Since I was miles from home, I started writing to her more often.
+Since I was miles from home, I started writing her more often.
 I initiated more phone calls and didn’t just wait for her to call.
-I also began to send my mom birthday cards on my birthday—to give words of respect and thanks.
+I also began to send birthday cards to her on my birthday—to give words of respect and thanks.
 After all, the process of birthing me had been a big deal, or so I’d heard, so grateful words seemed appropriate.
 I didn’t need to let her problems derail me from kindness.

-In the months ahead my new trajectory did bring joy to my mother at times, yet it didn’t change her.
+In the months ahead, this new trajectory did bring joy to my mother at times, yet it didn’t change her.
 It changed me.
 New paradigms helped me learn to honor and forgive her, and ultimately others, too, who had hurt me.
 Sometimes my forgiveness even opened opportunities for reconciliation.

-Since nuggets of wisdom helped me navigate life’s hurts, I thought you might find them helpful, too.
+Since nuggets of wisdom helped me navigate life’s hurts, I thought you might find the things I learned helpful, too.
 Here are the major steps I discovered:

 1. Treating people with respect does not depend on them earning it.
 Really?
 Yes—because respect is separate from trust.
 Trust has to be earned, but we can respect the personhood of everyone, regardless of past record.
 Though I couldn’t entrust my deepest feelings to my mother (because of her past abuses of my confidences), and I also couldn’t honor her inappropriate actions, yet I could honor her as a woman created by God and placed into my life by him.
 Her sporadic behavior did not diminish her created value.
 Also, I could honor her role of being my mother even when I couldn’t honor how she carried out that role.
 I could respect her simply because God had put her into my life, imperfect as she was.
 (Aren’t we all?)

 On a side note, over the years I also came to see that though my mother had problems, she was not all-or-nothing bad.
 My own imperfections had made me focus on the bad, but that was not the whole picture.
-For example, my mother’s excellent skills in the kitchen routinely produced delicious chocolate pies and fried chicken for us.
-Laundry, groceries, medical needs—all were usually cared for.
+For example, my mother’s excellent skills in the kitchen routinely produced delicious fried chicken and chocolate pies.
+The family’s laundry, groceries, medical needs—all were usually cared for.
 She planned great vacations to Disneyland and New York City.
 On my tenth birthday I became “Cinderella” when she changed our home into a fantasy land for the party.
 Not only could I honor her personhood, but I could also honor all those good things.

-Treating my mother with respect was important, and it led me to a second lesson.
+Treating my mother with respect was important, and it led to a second lesson.

 In the process, I realized the next helpful insight.

 3. The other person might be miserable, too, so attempt some compassion.
 My mother had experienced a deep trauma in her childhood.
 Her baby brother had died under her watch in a tragic boiling-water accident.
-In addition, her mother had endured chronic illness and her father had struggled to provide for the family during the Great Depression.
-Though my mother’s unhappiness often was directed at me, it really wasn’t completely about me.
-She’d experienced pain and trauma in the past, and since God had compassion for her, I could, too.
+In addition, her mother was chronically ill and her father struggled to provide for the family during the Great Depression.
+Though my mother’s unhappiness was often directed at me, it really wasn’t completely about me.
+She’d experienced pain and trauma in the past.
+Since God had compassion on her, I could, too.

 Those who have harmed me have their own pain.
 Remembering that their mistreatment might stem from their own sufferings has helped me.
 This knowledge doesn’t make my own pain go away, nor does it excuse them.
 They are still responsible to grow in wisdom for themselves and to learn to treat others kindly.
 But by remembering that they have challenges, too, I have been able to gain a bit of empathy for the situations of others.